What Happens When a Domain Expires? (with timeline)

 30 days and 5-7 days prior to expiration, notifications will be sent to your email to let you know that your domain is about to expire.
 The same happens 3 days after your domain expired.

 The grace period for WordPress.com lasts 10 days to 2 weeks.
 You can still renew the domain with the regular price in this phase.

 After that, we have the redemption period that you can only renew if you pay the redemption fee ($80) first.
-In WordPress site, not specific timeline was mentioned for that but if they follow the general rule should be around 30 days.
+In the WordPress site, no specific timeline was mentioned for that but if they follow the general rule should be around 30 days.

 Sometimes domain would not be available for renewal in that phase unless you contact WordPress support first and ask for a link to make the payment.

-This is you last chance to get back the domain or else it will return to the pool of available domain names.
+This is your last chance to get back the domain or else it will return to the pool of available domain names.